petdance/asksmart/README.md

 # asksmart.org

-AskSmart.org is a single-purpose website for hosting a guide to asking smart technical questions so the asker is more likely to get back useful answers.
+AskSmart.org will be a single-purpose website for hosting a guide to asking smart technical questions so the asker is more likely to get back useful answers.